Be Verbs

 5. She isn't here. (is not = isn't)

-Point 5: Use is and is not for the pronoun he.
+Point 5: Use is and is not with the pronoun he.

 1. Jason is my friend.